pickerel/owl/README.md

 OWL
 ===

-**Objects-With-Lua:** Object-oriented programming in Lua for Corona SDK.
+**Objects with Lua:** Object-oriented programming in Lua for Corona SDK.

 * **Module:** betterclass.lua
 * **Version:** 1.0.0